 Nikon 3-9x40 BDC Reticle Black Riflescope (16558)

-Ask anyone which is the best scope for Ruger 17 hmr and their answer will most probably be the Nikon 3-9x40 BDC Reticle Black Riflescope .
+Ask anyone which is the best scope for Ruger 17 hmr, and their answer will most probably be the Nikon 3-9×40 BDC Reticle Black Riflescope.
 This beloved riflescope is suited to a wide array of shooting applications and guns.
-And it is this versatility that has earned it a place amongst the most popular scopes in use today.
+This versatility has earned it a place amongst the most popular scopes in use today.

 In essence, you can take this scope with you out in the field to hunt and also take it to the gun range to sharpen your marksmanship.
-Another really important feature of this scope is the BDC reticle.
+Another essential feature of this scope is the BDC reticle.
 The reticle allows you to accommodate Bullet Drop off up to 600 yards.
-And with the see-through ballistic circles, it is ideal for long range.
+And with the see-through ballistic circles, it is ideal for long-range.

 About The Author: